About the Project

 The Final Design of the proposed improvements, between Beverly Park Road and Harbour Pt Blvd SW (South Segment), was completed in March, 2019, with the Environmental Permitting and Right-of-Way (easement acquisition) efforts completed by mid-summer, 2019.
 The City advertised the project for Construction in November, 2019, with bids opened on December 18, 2019.
 A total of eleven (11) bids were received with KLB Construction, Inc. determined as the lowest responsive & responsible bidder, and by Council action on January 21, 2020, the City of Mukilteo awarded the construction contract to KLB CONSTRUCTION, INC..

-A pre-construction (Pre-Con) meeting is scheduled for sometime in early April, 2020 with construction activities anticipated to begin in mid-April.
+A pre-construction (Pre-Con) is scheduled to be held in early April, 2020, with construction activities anticipated to begin in mid-April.
 The City plans to conduct a “ground-breaking” ceremony on March 25, 2020 at 10:00 a.m. to be held on site at a location to be determined.
 Further details of the ground-breaking ceremony will be forthcoming on the City’s webpage and advertised in the local media.

 DUE TO THE CIRCUMSTANCES SURROUNDING THE COVID-19 VIRUS, THE HRCP “GROUND-BREKAING” CEREMONY WILL BE POSTPONED UNTIL FURTHER NOTICE.